 It can be extremely frustrating having a vague idea of what you want, but not knowing if it’s the right fit, and sunny Saturdays spent at a huge retail store can turn anyone off of the idea of redecorating.
 Then, when you finally get the couch and you realize it doesn’t quite fit what you are looking for -- the cycle starts all over again.

-When you hire a design service to do the work for you is done faster than you can say “reveal.”
-First things first: the team will visit your home to get a better understanding of the space, and you’ll exchange ideas and visions.
+When you hire a design service, the work is done for you faster than you can say “reveal.”
+First thing's first: the team will visit your home to get a better understanding of the space, and you’ll exchange ideas and visions.
 After that, the designers will get to work for about 1-2 weeks to come up with decor and design choices, discerning how every piece can fit together (and within budget!) to achieve your #RoomGoals.
 Once all of the items are selected, it’s about 6-12 weeks until all pieces have arrived in Montreal, ready to go to their new owner.

-Though the projects can be done in a snap, keep mind that there can be a waiting list; if you’re dreaming of a quick facelift to impress your holiday guests -- starting in November won’t cut it.
-Get your ducks (or gourds?) in a row now if you want to really deck the halls!
+Though the projects can be done in a snap, keep mind that there can be a waiting list; if you’re dreaming of a quick facelift to impress your family before you host for Easter; starting this week won't cut it.
+You need to get your ducks in a row about three to five months before you hope the project is complete.

 Showing 1 - 0 of 0